Controlling Large Language Model Agents with Entropic Activation Steering: Conclusions

+We believe that EAST can be used as a building block to steer an agent's exploration in future LLM-based systems and that EAST's demonstration that LLMs explicitly represent uncertainty about actions can inform the design of such systems.
 As designers of agentic LLM-based systems, it is paramount for us to be able to interpret how they make decisions and to steer them towards more desirable behaviors.
 EAST advances our understanding of the representation that in-context LLM agents have about their uncertainty over decisions, and our ability to control it.
-Considering that uncertainty over one's actions is such a fundamental aspect of successful decision-making, we believe our work to be a promising step in the development of interpretable and steerable in-context LLM agents.
+Considering that uncertainty over one's actions is a fundamental aspect of successful decision-making, we believe our work to be a promising step in the development of interpretable and steerable in-context LLM agents.